 How much has art changed in China since you started?
 What is your relationship with the new art community?

 Art is undergoing constant changes in China, or we can say it has been booming.
 Artists of the younger generation are more open-minded.

-What is your relationship with the social networks?
+What is your relationship with social networks?
 Do social media and new technologies influencing art and audience in China?

-I use the social networks too, but not too much.
+I use social networks too, but not too much.
 Yes，social media and new technologies are influencing art and audience in China positively.

 I read that when you were living in New York, you were surprised by the relationship that the locals had with dogs.
 Now, this type of relationship is also becoming common for some Chinese in the Mainland, what do you think?

 It means we are at the same stage of development.
 Humans are the same.

 A special thanks to Yolanda PR of Zhang Huan Studio

 Topic: contemporary Chinese art, contemporary art, art performer, Chinese art performer, Chinese art performance, contemporary art performance, famous Chinese artist